Amazon upgrades Fire TV’s ‘hands-free’ TV experience, powered by Alexa

 You’ll also be able to use your voice to rewind and fast forward through a program, in addition to playing content.

-You can even specify how far back or forward you want to go as seconds or minutes by saying things like “Alexa, go back 13 seconds” or “Alexa, forward 2 minutes.”
+You can even specify how far back or forward you want to go as seconds or minutes by saying things like “Alexa, go back 13 seconds” or “Alexa, forward two minutes.”

 Hulu confirmed this afternoon its support for the new voice functionality will arrive this fall, allowing customers to pair a Fire TV and Echo device, then use Alexa to control the experience.
 The rollout of other supported partner integrations may vary.